HL7/cql-ig/input/_unused-pages/artifact-conformance.md

 **Conformance Requirement 3.9 (Population Basis):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-9)
 {: #conformance-requirement-3-9}
-1. CQL expressions SHALL be written to return an appropriate value for each population depending on the measure type
+1. CQL expressions SHALL be written to return an appropriate value for each population depending on the measure type.
-2. The [`crmi-populationBasis`](StructureDefinition-crmi-populationBasis.html) extension SHALL be used to identify the result type of population criteria expressions in the measure
+2. The [`crmi-populationBasis`](StructureDefinition-crmi-populationBasis.html) extension SHALL be used to identify the result type of population criteria expressions in the measure.

 The following example illustrates the use of the populationBasis extension for a patient-based measure: